 And only if you knew,

-That every time I’m f**king you,
+That every time I’m fucking you,

 I think of somebody else”.

-It’s not even just the unimaginative lyrics that make me sick – it’s the uninspired topics.
+It’s not even just the unimaginative lyrics that make me sick, it’s the uninspired topics.

-It seems that the noughties have witnessed artists that are producing songs from the dredges of societies’ topical interests.
-This month saw Lady Gaga and Beyonce reach number one with a song about bad phone reception.
-I rest my peace!
+It seems that the Noughties have witnessed artists that are producing songs from the dredges of societies’ topical interests.
+This month saw Lady Gaga and Beyonce reach Number One with a song about bad phone reception.
+I rest my peace.

-But I fail to see a shining light for great contemporary lyricists, such as Marcus Mumford, of Mumford and Sons, who struggle in the sea of commercial, audience-pleasing tracks to gain the credit they deserve.
-The business of producing music that hits a demand for instantaneous, new material means it is rare that a song will have any durability past its so many weeks of chart success.
+I fail to see a shining light for great contemporary lyricists, such as Marcus Mumford, of Mumford and Sons, who struggle in the sea of commercial, audience-pleasing tracks to gain the credit they deserve.
+The business of producing music that hits a demand for instantaneous, new material means it is rare that a song will have any durability past its how ever many weeks of chart success.

 Wednesday, 14 April 2010